Last Updated: 3/20/23 | March 20th, 2023

 Kristin Addis from Be My Travel Muse is our go to solo female travel expert and writes a guest column featuring tips and advice.
 It’s an important topic I can’t adequately cover, so I brought in an expert to share her advice.
 This month her column is on safety tips since it’s been a common question among women travelers.

 It’s easier than you think because you already have the skills you need: the same methods you use to stay safe at home are relevant abroad as well.

-Most people are scared before taking off on their first solo adventure (or in my case, 30th solo adventure).
+Most people are scared before taking off on their first solo adventure.
 It’s easy to be nervous before heading somewhere new — and totally normal.
 Even women who have been traveling alone for years still get nervous before heading to a destination that’s completely different.
 There are a lot of unknown factors (will you make friends? will you be safe?) that you’ll turn over and over in your brain.